iszczesniak/cpp/containers/index.md

 Use the deque if you frequently need to random-access, insert and remove elements.

-The deque is implemented with small vectors linked together.
+The deque is implemented with small vectors organized one after another, but without guaranteeing memory contiguity.
 If element reallocation, insertion or removal is required, then it's limited to one small vector.
 However, random access is less efficient in comparison with vector, because finding an address of an element requires more arithmetic.

+Use the deque only when the vector and the list won't do.

 ### `std::forward_list<T>`

+Sometimes `std::list` is more than we need from a list.
+Sometimes we need to forward iterate only, and can do without the capability to backward iterate that is offered by `std::list`, the capability that we pay for with performance.

+Type `std::forward_list` is even leaner and more performant than `std::list`, because it is a singly linked list: we can iterate forward, but not backward.

 # Iterators

-\begin{frame}

-  \frametitle{Iteratory}

-  \begin{itemize}
     \item Pozwalają na dostęp do elementów kontenera.
     \item Implementacja: wskaźniki obudowane w klasy.
     \item Do funkcji przekazujemy przez wartość, nie referencję.